mahaloz/ike/src/3_programming_languages/introduction.md

 Yup, it's an `ELF`.
 This means that the interpreter is indeed a compiled program written in a compiled language (C++ in this case).
 Things make sense again.
-Since we know the interpretter is magical, let's take this one step further.
-We can actually execute the interpretter without any initial code:
+Since we know the interpreter is magical; let's take this one step further.
+We can actually execute the interpreter without any initial code:

 ```bash
 ▶ python3